Causes and Effects of Desertification on People and the Environment

 Let’s have a look where it all started and what are the consequences.

-What is the process of desertification?
+What Is the Process of Desertification?

 Desertification is a process by which fertile land is transformed into desert as it becomes progressively drier and unable to support any plant growth for food production.
 Unlike the natural desert ecosystem with well-adapted species still inhabiting the area, desertified lands are often devoid of natural life without a healthy ecosystem in place that would perform life-supporting services, like new soil formation and nutrient cycling.
 This is what makes the reversal of the process extremely difficult.